luishfonseca/lhf.pt/web/content/posts/networking-toolbox-virtual-devices.md

 sudo ip netns exec ns1 nft add rule inet filter forward iif veth-ns1 oif peer-ns4 ct state related,established accept
 ```

-Additionally, we must enable NAT on the router so that packet display the router's public IP address when they reach other namespaces.
+Additionally, we must enable NAT on the router so that packets display the router's public IP address when they reach other namespaces.
 This is done by adding a `masquerade` rule.

 ```bash
 # Add nftable rules to enable NAT